mhatzl/mantra-wiki/5-Requirements/5-REQ-sync/5-REQ-sync.md

   **Note:** [mantra](https://github.com/mhatzl/mantra) must have write access in this location to update the *references* list.

-- Wiki-URL prefix for requirements

-  The prefix that must be set for every wiki-link of a reference to correctly point to the requirement in the wiki.

-  **Note:** This setting is more specific to the kind of wiki, because GitHub for example flattens folders, making every file available at the root level of the wiki.

-- Optional: Wiki-kind

-  The kind of supported wikis that is used to store requirements.
-  Needed because wikis might need to be handled differently.

-  **Note:** Use the GitHub wiki as default.

 A high-level flow on how to implement synchronization is described in [DR-20230823_2](6-DR-20230823_2).

 ## Sub-requirements